MihirShrivastav/QDot-PINN/README.md

 }
 ```

-Questions or collaboration ideas?
-Please open an issue in this repository.
+Questions or collaboration ideaso Please open an issue in this repository.